krzf/customcalculator/README.md

 # customcalculator
-Implementation of calculator program in C with graph.
+Implementation of calculator program in C using QT.